-Gastroesophageal reflux disease (GERD) is a long term problem with the stomach.
+Gastroesophageal reflux disease (GERD) is a long-term problem with the stomach.
 Acids that normally sit in the stomach are able to escape up into the esophagus (throat).
 This causes a burning pain in the chest called heartburn.
-Over time these acids cause permanent damage and scarring in the esophagus.
-Symptoms of GERD include:
+Over time, these acids cause damage and scarring in the esophagus.
+Problems are:

 Changes in your diet can include food choices and eating habits.

 Food moves down the throat and into the stomach.
 A muscular ring tightens to help keep the food in the stomach while it is digested.
-This ring is sometimes too weak to do its job properly or we may put too much pressure on it.
-Eating habits that can help reduce the pressure on this ring and decrease your GERD symptoms include:
+This ring is sometimes too weak or we may put too much pressure on it.
+Eating habits that can help ease pressure on this ring and lower the risk of GERD problems are:

-Certain foods may trigger your symptoms or make them worse.
-It may be different from person to person.
-You may want to try keeping a food diary.
-Keep track of what you eat, when you eat, and your symptoms for 1-2 weeks.
+Some foods may trigger your symptoms or make them worse.
+These foods may not be the same from person to person.
+Try keeping a food diary.
+Keep track of what you eat, when you eat, and your symptoms for 1 to 2 weeks.
 This may help you find what foods trigger your symptoms.